rackerlabs/rackspace-how-to/content/rackspace-email/edit-dns-in-the-cloud-office-control-panel.md

 - **Time needed:** Approximately 24-48 hours for DNS record changes to propagate
 - **Tools required:**  Cloud Office Control Panel access, DNS hosting at Rackspace Cloud Office

-If you are not sure who is hosting your domain's DNS, please reference [Find your DNS host](/how-to/find-dns-host).
+If you are not sure who is hosting your domain's DNS, see [Find your DNS host](/how-to/find-dns-host).

 To edit DNS records at Cloud Office, log in to the [Cloud Office Control Panel](https://cp.rackspace.com), and perform the following steps: